StuartSmith/VueJS-Samples/vuetodo/README.md

          It is not as clean as when history mode is enabled
               vuetodo/dist/index.html/

-        To create the vue router with history mode turned off, use the option of N.
+        To create the vue router with history mode disabled, use the option of N.

     3. When building for production remove the /slash in hrefs